e-mejia/movieland/README.md

 #  Optimizations

-  App could be optimized to save the date either locally or to a backend database, among other improvements.
+  App could be optimized to save the data either locally or to a backend database, among other improvements.

 #  Lessons Learned: